AlexNoyanov/AI-Bookshelf/README.md

 Put your books here and chat with AI about it

 # Main goal
-Why we don't usaly have a privelege of having a free time to read to the book we want I came up with this simple solution.
+While we don't usaly have a privelege of having a free time to read to the book we want I came up with this simple solution.
 Just put your books on AI Bookshelf and ask all the questions about them!
 It will help you save a lot of time and give all the answers.